-When the (non-contaminated) box is filled, please tape it shut securely.
-Lab staff may take boxes to the dumpsters.
-Unbroken, empty reagent containers are not considered laboratory glassware, and may be disposed directly to garbage or recycled after they have been defaced and rinsed (the rinsate should be collected as waste by EHS).
+When the box is filled, please tape it shut securely.
+Lab staff may take boxes to the dumpsters or request pickup from EHS.
+Unbroken, empty reagent containers are not considered laboratory glassware, and may be disposed directly to garbage dumpsters.